 It is hard to pinpoint an explicit source of inspiration, but a few scattered things come to mind: the shimmering black paintings of Rauschenberg, the undulating cinder cones along route 395, and the poems of Mei-Mei Berssenbrugge.

 If you had to describe the piece with one word what would it be?

 Visiting Anza-Borrego, eating burritos after 8pm, and watching old movies (with subtitles) at Live Wire.

 What music have you had on repeat this month?

 Offset, Sarah Davachi, and Olivier Demeaux.

-Tell us something we don’t know (about you, your music, or the world in general).
+Tell us something we don’t know (about yourself or the world at large).

 Once in a while, I like to fire up Max and listen to two closely related sine waves that create interference patterns of twenty to thirty minutes, sometimes an hour or so.